Labor Day clothes sales | CNN Underscored

 Nordstrom

 Nordstrom sales are always an occasion to set an alarm for, and the department store’s Labor Day promotions are no exception.
-Score savings of up to 60% off thousands of clothing items like dresses and denim from brands like Nike, Madewell, Free People and Reformation — and keep an eye out for steals from other departments, like shoes and bags, too.
+Score savings of up to 60% off thousands of clothing items like dresses and denim from brands like Nike, Madewell, Free People and Reformation — and keep an eye out for steals in other departments like shoes and bags too.

 The North Face

-Fall weather is made for hikes bundled up in cozy North Face fleece jackets — and let’s not forget that ski season is on the horizon, too.
+Fall weather is made for hikes bundled up in cozy North Face fleece jackets — and let’s not forget that ski season is on the horizon.
 Save 30% or more on styles for men, women and kids.
-Classic picks like the Thermoball Eco jacket for men are on sale for $119.40 from $199, and this baby Moondoggy 2.0 Down Jacket — a cozy pick for winter thanks to some super-soft lining — is 30% off at $69 instead of $99.
+Classic picks like the Thermoball Eco Jacket for men are on sale for $119.40 from $199, and this baby Moondoggy 2.0 Down Jacket — a cozy pick for winter, thanks to some super soft lining — is 30% off at $69 instead of $99.

 Old Navy